daymade/agenty/docs/system_design.md

 ## 1. Introduction

 ### Goal
-To design and implement a Proof of Concept (PoC) AI Agent using LangGraph to automate the initial stages of the Personal Private Auto (PPA) insurance new business quoting process within Mercury Insurance.
+To design and implement a Proof of Concept (PoC) AI Agent using LangGraph to automate the initial stages of the Personal Private Auto (PPA) insurance new business quoting process within an insurance company.

 ### Scope
 This PoC focuses on: